Update in Murder Case Near Fall City

 Why are prosecutors asking a judge to move this case to adult court?

-The case is being charged as five counts of aggravated premeditated murder and one count of attempted premeditated murder, all with domestic violence designations and a firearm enhancement on the attempted murder charge.
+The case is being charged as five counts of aggravated premeditated murder and one count of attempted premeditated murder, with domestic violence designations on the two counts where that is possible and a firearm enhancement on the attempted murder charge.

 If it remains in juvenile court, the 15-year-old could only be held until age 25 — less than 10 years from now — with no further sanctions.
 If convicted as charged in adult court, the teen would be sentenced to 25 years to life with a statutory presumption of release after 25 years.